Unique Coupons Campaign

-To start, run the manager with the Plus.
+To start, go to the Campaigns section and run the manager with the Plus.

 In the creator, go through the following steps:

-- Select bulk codes to create a unique codes campaign.
+- Select bulk codes to create a unique code campaign.

 - Name your campaign.